A Consistent Flow of Reviews is a Game Changer

 If you're a business owner, reviews can be your best friend.
 Reviews are great for building brand awareness and there's no better way of telling if something works than reading what others have said in general.
 If someone shares that they love the quality of service offered by one particular company or write good things about your products in reviews it creates social proof.
 Social proof will give customers an extra push to buy from you because knowing that other buyers liked it before reinforces confidence in purchasing decisions.

-It's true that asking for reviews increases the average rating of reviews.
 Brands who know how to ask for feedback typically have higher social currency than brands without a prompt to review.
 These types of requests usually maintain their score over time; Without a steady flow of happy customers leaving reviews, unrequested feedback may oftentimes dip in overall average star-rating scores.

 Relationship marketing builds strong connections with your customers by providing them with customer service that consistently exceeds their expectations.
 Effective relationship marketing keeps people coming back for more while creating happy customers who recommend you to their friends.
 The combination can turn fans into advocates leaving social media mentions or 5 star reviews more frequently than most.
 Keeping an open dialogue with customers by proactively asking for feedback will help your company to develop stronger relationships with your existing clientele.